 When the cruise is over on March 16th, disembark and take a shuttle, taxi, or other vehicle back to the airport (or to your hotel, if you are sticking around).

 Here’s the basic layout of the airport (FLL) and the general cruise terminal area.
 Keep in mind, the cruise port has several terminals; we won’t know our exact one until closer to the sailing date.

 JoCo Cruise is not arranging blocks of rooms at area hotels for our attendees this year.
 In other words, there are no “official” JoCo Cruise hotels this year.
-You are more than welcome to organize amongst yourselves, share research on area hotel rates and availability, etc.; but JoCo Cruise will not be coordinating any “special rates” at any area hotels for JoCo Cruise 2023.
+You are more than welcome to organize amongst yourselves, share research on area hotel rates and availability, etc.; but JoCo Cruise will not be securing any “special rates” at any area hotels for JoCo Cruise 2024.

-If you’re looking for consensus on what hotels other attendees are staying at, we suggest checking the Roomate-seeker Forums and also joining and asking in the JoCo Cruise Discord and/or the fan-run Facebook group…
+If you’re looking for consensus on what hotels other attendees are staying at, we suggest asking in the JoCo Cruise Discord and/or the fan-run Facebook group…

-The JoCo Cruise Discussion Forums are set up for people to post when they either have a booking and are seeking roommates, or are seeking a booking to join.
-Head on over to to join up.
-NOTE: before posting, be sure to read the pinned “Seeking roommates?
-READ THIS FIRST” topic for general formatting guidelines.
-This will make things easier both for you and the people seeking such listings.
+The JoCo Cruise channels in our Discord are set up for people to post when they either have a booking and are seeking roommates, or are seeking a booking to join.

 BOARDING THE SHIP